 If you don’t know where your cash is going, you’re helpless to put it to better use, and you can quickly find yourself in a debt spiral — and trust me, that is not where you want to be.
 Besides, budgeting is a smart financial habit that’ll still be worthwhile once those paychecks start increasing.

 If the idea of sitting down with a pencil and paper makes your eyes glaze over, there’s good news: You can let the magic of the digital age do most of the footwork for you.
-Apps like Mint and Personal Capital allow you to connect all your various financial accounts and credit cards, so you’ll automatically be able to see exactly where your money is going.
+Wealth management apps like Mint allow you to connect all your various financial accounts and credit cards, so you’ll automatically be able to see exactly where your money is going.

 From there, you can look for expenses to cut — which, when you’re on a minimum wage allowance, may be pretty ruthless.
 Do you really need your Netflix account?
 How about that daily coffee?
 Cutting alcohol could save you dozens of dollars a week… and leave you feeling a whole lot better.